New packaging and DOUBLE the size!

-A natural lip balm made with Honey, nature's ultimate beauty product.
+A natural lip balm made with deeply moisturizing ingredients like Honey, nature's ultimate beauty product!
 Honey is a wonderful skin softener and emollient.
 Along with cocoa butter, it soothes and heals dry and chapped lips, leaving them soft and supple.

-- Honey is helps fight infection and promote new skin growth
+- Honey helps fight infection, promotes new skin growth and adds a touch of sweetness

 - Honey hydrates and moisturizes as it naturally traps and seals in moisture leaving lips soft and supple